-LOOK, COVER, SAY, WRITE, CHECK A classic method many of us are familiar with!
-Pre-write the words for your child and then get them to cover one at a time, say the word out loud, write it out and then check the spelling against the original.
+LOOK, SAY, COVER, WRITE, CHECK A classic method many of us are familiar with!
+Pre-write the words for your child and then get them to look andsay the word out loud, cover it, write it out and then check the spelling against the original.
 Saying the word out loud can help auditory learners.
 Writing on a blackboard with chalk can help as it gives more sensory feedback.